Rohan-Kamat/Andromeda/README.md

 ### Running
 1. Activate the virtual environment.
 2. Execute `docker-compose up -d` to bring up the `MongoDB` server.
+3. Execute `python3 src/crawler.py start` to start the process of crawling.

 > **Note** <br />
 > In the Docker network, the MongoDB server will be running at port - `27017` and a service known as Mongo-Express will be running at port - `8081` which provides a GUI to access the database.